Dairy-Free Chocolate Peanut Butter Ice Cream

 Laura

-This dairy-free chocolate peanut butter ice cream is made with 6 healthy ingredients and takes 5 minutes of hands-on prep time!
+This dairy-free chocolate peanut butter ice cream is easy to make with 6 nutritious ingredients!
 It's rich and creamy, and no one would ever guess that it's dairy-free!

 Course Dessert